Marker Logo

 Topics.
 This historical marker is listed in this topic list: Railroads & Streetcars.
 A significant historical year for this entry is 1861.

 Location.
 29° 8.227′ N, 83° 1.808′ W. Marker is in Cedar Key, Florida, in Levy County.
-Marker is on A Street, on the left when traveling south.
+It is on A Street, on the left when traveling south.
 The marker is in the park, in front of a pavilion and next to the sidewalk, near the intersection of 2nd Street and A Street.
 Touch for map.
 Marker is in this post office area: Cedar Key FL 32625, United States of America.
 Touch for directions.

 A view of the park with the marker in the foreground, looking South towards the Gulf of Mexico.

-Photographed By Ray King, December 1, 2012
+Photographed by Ray King, December 1, 2012

 3. Atlantic to Gulf Railroad Marker